gregbuchholz/thread_local_storage/README.md

 # Thread local storage link issue with Rust/wasm-ld/Emscripten

+This issue has been successfully resolved with the fix outlined in [emscripten issue #15891](https://github.com/emscripten-core/emscripten/issues/15891).
+As of January 29th, 2022, with emscripten, install/compile the llvm in git with `emsdk install llvm-git-main-64bit` and friends.

+You can now compile with:

+    cargo +nightly build --target=wasm32-unknown-emscripten --release -Z build-std=panic_abort,std

+...and run the example in a browser with:

+    emrun index-wasm.html

+...or run with node like:

+    node --experimental-wasm-threads --experimental-wasm-bulk-memory target/wasm32-unknown-emscripten/release/deps/Example.js

+<details><summary>outdated problem summary</summary>
 This repository is a small example to help narrow down the cause of a problem which occurs when trying to enable threads on a Rust program compiling to the `wasm32-unknown-emscripten` target.
 It compiles, but fails with a `wasm-ld`